run by the anthropology group or with a strong role of our members

 In this EU-funded project, we receive mobility grants in order to analyse how incorporeal cultural heritage is enacted, preserved, and marketed in Siberia and in Patagonia.

-RISES will reconstruct the environmental histories of integrated social-ecological systems in Fennoscandia and Yamal, West Siberia that have been characterized by both climate change and the constant adaptation of people and their reindeer herds through the late Holocene.
+RISES contributed to reconstructing the environmental histories of integrated social-ecological systems in Fennoscandia and Yamal, West Siberia that have been characterized by both climate change and the constant adaptation of people and their reindeer herds through the late Holocene.
 The team is experienced in strongly interdisciplinary and theoretical research.
 Intensive study areas for collecting experimental (quantitative) and descriptive (qualitative) data are selected for two bioclimatic zones, near and beyond treeline, in each region.

 People living in the Arctic have had decisions made for them, far away in Southern in capital cities, be it in Russia, Finland or any other Northern country.
 Our project took a bottom-up approach to the writing and reading of the histories of the people of the North, and how their lives developed in the 20th Century.